mskv/valid-ts/README.md

 `unwrap()`
 Returns an internal representation of the result - a structure containing `kind` and `value`, where `kind` is one of `Ok` or `Err`.

+`isOk` and `isErr`
+Inform about the result's state.

+`ok` and `err`
+Getters returning the value cast to Ok or Err, throwing a runtime error when called inappropriately.

 It's easiest to examine the API by looking at the TypeScript definitions.